Celtic Boy Names and Irish Boy Names

 RIORDAN, RIORDAIN: royal bard

-ROARK, RUARC, RUARK, RORKE, RUAIDHRI: famous ruler
+ROARK, RUARC, RUARK, RORKE, RUAIDHRI: famous ruler.
+An example of Gaelic boys names.

-ROGAN, RUADHAGAN, ROWE, ROWEN, ROWYN, ROWIN, ROWAN, RUADHAN: red-haired
+ROGAN, RUADHAGAN, ROWE, ROWEN, ROWYN, ROWIN,

 ROIBHILIN, RAVELIN, RAVELYN, REVELIN: meaning unknown